itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/dynamodb.md

 - Table must have a provisioned read and write capacity
 - **Read Capacity Units (RCU)**: throughput for reads
 - **Write Capacity Units (WCU)**: throughput for writes
-- Option to setiup auto-scaling of throughput to meet demand
+- Option to setup auto-scaling of throughput to meet demand
 - Throughput can be exceeded temporarily using "burst credits"
 - If no burst credits are available, we get a **ProvisionedThroughputException**
 - We should use exponential back-off for retries in case get the exception above